sigmer/portaldocs/portal-sdk/generated/top-ap-cli.md

 --- | --- | ---
 --name | -n | Required.
 The name used in portal registration of the extension e.g Microsoft_Azure_SomeExtension.
 --output | -o | Required.
 The output directory to place the new project.
+--declarative | -d | Optional.
+Scaffolds declarative extension.
+This feature is in preview mode.
 --help | | Optional.
 Show help for new command.

 <a name="cli-overview-command-reference-ap-new-example-usage-2"></a>